The Paper Chase

 At the point of entry you will first have to obtain your tourist card before going to another window for your Temporary Automobile Importation Permit.

 TOURIST CARDS are not really a card at all but a flimsy three by seven inch carbon copy of a form that you must fill out at the office of "MIGRACION" which is usually very prominently placed within the complex that contains the CAR PERMIT office.
-In order to obtain a tourist card, you will need proof of citizenship which means either a valid passport or a birth certificate that is recognized by your state government agencies.
-A drivers license does not prove nationality although it is a valid form of identification.
-The Immigration officer inside the office is interested in two things: The first being proof of your nationality, the second being the correct identification linking your mug shot to the document of proof of nationality.
-Of course an unexpired passport does both.
+In order to obtain a tourist card, you will need proof of citizenship which means presenting a valid passport.
+No instrument other than a valid passport is now accepted to obtain a tourist card.
+No more birth certificates!

-Each person, needs a tourist card, even infants, if you venture further than the border zone or stay anywhere in Mexico for 72 hours or longer.
+Each and every person needs a tourist card, even infants, if you venture further than the border zone or stay anywhere in Mexico for 72 hours or longer.
 BOTH PARENTS must be present when a child under 18 is issued a tourist card.
 If only one parent is present, then written notarized permission must be submitted by the absent parent.
-If one or both parents are deceased, a letter on a government agency&Mac226;s letterhead that specifies custody of the child will be accepted.
+If one or both parents are deceased, a letter on a government agency letterhead that specifies custody of the child will be accepted.
 Many grandparents have taken their grandchildren and had no problem without a letter of permission, but you never know.
+The new FMM tourist card may tighten things up.
 The most appropriate permission within a notarized letter specifies that it is OK for the child to enter Mexico and specifies the date of entry and exit, along with the names and driver license number of the adults involved.

-I always ask for the maximum allowable time (180 days) even though I know that my stay will probably be shorter than that.
-My reasoning is that some unscrupulous official down the line could start to ask for a bribe in order to allow the full maximum allowable stay in Mexico.
+I used to ask for the maximum allowable time (180 days) even though I knew that my stay would probably be shorter than that.
+My reasoning was that some unscrupulous official down the line could start to ask for a bribe in order to allow the full maximum allowable stay in Mexico.
+With the FMM tourist card limit of 180 days in any calendar year it may be wise to apportion the amount of time you wish to actually spend on the current trip and save the rest for your next trip.

 Don't claim to be "Just passing through Mexico in order to get to Belize or Guatemala".
 Immigration may decide to give you a TRANSMIGRANTE type of Tourist Card that allows 15 days to transit Mexico.
-The transmigrante cannot be extended, amended or changed---you must exit Mexico within fifteen days.
+The transmigrante permit cannot be extended, amended or changed---you must exit Mexico within fifteen days, no excuses.
 IMPORTANT: If you end up with a transmigrante tourist card your CAR PERMIT will also be limited to 15 days.
-The cost of the transmigrante tourist card and 15 day car permit is exactly the same as for regular tourist cards which like a car permit can be had for a total of 180 days.
+The cost of the transmigrante tourist card and 15 day car permit is exactly the same as for regular tourist cards which like a car permit.

-IMPORTANT UPDATE NOTE: Mexican immigration stations on the border with Belize and Guatemala have resumed issuing regular 180-day Tourist Cards to those folks who wish to wish a longer stay in Mexico.
+IMPORTANT UPDATE NOTE: Mexican immigration stations on the border with Belize and Guatemala have resumed issuing regular 180-day Tourist Cards to those folks who wish to wish one.
 The days of arguing with officials about them only issuing "Transmigrante" Tourist Cards seem to be over for good.
+But heads-up about that new FMM tourist card described above.

 Automobile Bonding